Wilbur Downs

-Wilbur George Downs (7 August 1913, in Perth Amboy, New Jersey - 17 February 1991, in Branford, Connecticut), was a naturalist, virologist and clinical professor of epidemiology and public health at the Yale School of Medicine and the Yale School of Public Health.
+Wilbur George Downs (7 August 1913 – 17 February 1991) was a naturalist, virologist and clinical professor of epidemiology and public health at the Yale School of Medicine and the Yale School of Public Health.

 Career

-Downs graduated from Cornell Medical College in medicine in 1938 after studying tropical parasitology with Pedro Kouri at the University of Havana, Cuba.
-He went to Trinidad and Tobago, B.W.I. in 1941 and studied malaria there until 1943 when he was inducted into the U.S. Army as a 1st Lieutenant.
-His epidemiological survey of malaria in Trinidad and Tobago in 1941-1943 is one of the classic works in the field.
+Downs was born in Perth Amboy, New Jersey.
+He graduated from Cornell Medical College in medicine in 1938 after studying tropical parasitology with Pedro Kouri at the University of Havana, Cuba.
+He went to Trinidad and Tobago, then in the British West Indies, in 1941 and studied malaria there until 1943 when he was inducted into the U.S. Army as a 1st Lieutenant.
+His epidemiological survey of malaria in Trinidad and Tobago in 1941–1943 is one of the classic works in the field.

-Downs served as Malaria Control Officer in the New Hebrides, Russell Islands and New Georgia.
-In 1944 he went to Bougainville and in 1945 became Acting Chief of Preventive Medicine on Okinawa, as well as spending time in Guam.
+Downs served as malaria control officer in the New Hebrides, Russell Islands and New Georgia.
+In 1944 he went to Bougainville and in 1945 became acting chief of preventive medicine on Okinawa, as well as spending time in Guam.
 He was awarded the Bronze Star and Presidential and military citations for his work with malaria and communicable tropical diseases.

-His interests were extremely wide-ranging and his curiosity insatiable.
-By the end of World War II he was one of the world's most experienced researchers in a wide range of tropical diseases including malaria, venereal diseases, dengue fever, leprosy, filariasis, scrub typhus, leprosy, intestinal parasites, fungal infections, tuberculosis, and more.
+By the end of World War II, he was one of the world's most experienced researchers in a wide range of tropical diseases, including malaria, venereal diseases, dengue fever, leprosy, filariasis, scrub typhus, leprosy, intestinal parasites, fungal infections, tuberculosis, and more.

-Downs retired from the army as a lieutenant colonel in 1946 and was sent to Mexico by the Rockefeller Foundation to direct a malaria-control program from 1946-1952.
+Downs retired from the army as a lieutenant colonel in 1946 and was sent to Mexico by the Rockefeller Foundation to direct a malaria-control program from 1946 to 1952.
 While there, he set up an extensive public health and malaria investigation program, and was one of the first people to question the use of DDT and similar insecticides in the control of the disease.
 In 1952 the Rockefeller Foundation sent him back to Trinidad where he established the Trinidad Regional Virus Laboratory, now part of the Caribbean Epidemiology Center (Carec) in Port of Spain.
-This laboratory became a renowned centre of excellence attracting top researchers and providing excellent training for young Trinidadians in a wide range of skills.
-While he was in charge some 35 viruses were isolated, many of them new to science, and information on the etiology and transmission of numerous virus diseases, including a major epidemic of yellow fever, were meticulously studied and recorded.